FreeshardBase/documentation/docs/adapting.md

 Some adaptations to the Portal ecosystem require deeper modification of an app's codebase.
-They are often not absolutely required for a good user experience, but they really make the difference of a full-fledged Portal app.
+They are often not absolutely required for a good user experience, but they really make the difference of a fully-fledged Portal app.

 ### Peer-2-Peer Communication